-The Higher Education Accounting Forum brings together campus and industry accounting experts and offers an opportunity to showcase solutions, initiate provocative discussions, and share effective strategies.
-The program committee invites you to submit a proposal to present a concurrent session at the 2021 Forum, which will be taking place online April 7-8 and 12-13.
+The Higher Education Accounting Forum brings together campus and industry accounting experts and offers an opportunity to share effective strategies, showcase solutions, and have provocative discussions.
+NACUBO invites you to submit a proposal to present a session at the 2024 Forum, which will take place April 28–30 in Atlanta.

 - Using analytics to assess transactions, risk, and controls

 - Fraud mitigation strategies and Artificial Intelligence (AI)